On Sunday, Aug. 3, Stop on Red Week kicked off in South Florida to raise awareness about the dangers of running red lights.

 The car accident attorneys at Gordon & Doner would to remind motorists that is illegal to run red lights and that they should always slow down when a light has turned yellow.
 Although you may adhere to these rules, when other drivers behave recklessly they are putting everyone in danger.

-If you or someone you love has been injured a red light accident caused by a careless driver, we can help you get justice.
+If you or someone you love has been injured a red light accident caused by a careless driver, a personal injury lawyer from our firm may be able to help you get justice.